 Of course, it’s not only primary care doctors who are prescribing too much medical care.
 Many patients close to death receive aggressive, expensive treatments, which may prolong life a bit but may also prolong suffering.

-But what about too many tests and treatments for healthier people?
 Unfortunately, seemingly healthy people, including those with non-life-threatening illnesses, receive too many test and treatments as well.

 Doctors over diagnose cancer.